2nd MMFM-BIOMED Workshop

 Call for Papers

-We invite short, non-archival paper submissions (4 pages maximum excluding references) that explore both challenges and opportunities in multimodal foundation models for biomedicine.
+We invite short, non-archival paper submissions (4 pages maximum excluding references using CVPR 2026 template) that explore both challenges and opportunities in multimodal foundation models for biomedicine.
 We encourage two types of submissions:

 Challenges in Current Techniques